MrMino/wheelfile/README.md

 <table style="border: none">
 <tr style="border: none">
 <td style="border: none">
-<h1 style='border-bottom-style: none' align="center"> Wheelfile
+<h1 style='border-bottom-style: none' align="center"> Wheelfile 🔪🧀</h1>
-🔪🧀</h1>

 This library aims to make it dead simple to create a format-compliant [.whl file (wheel)](https://pythonwheels.com/).
 It aims to provide an API comparable to [zipfile](https://docs.python.org/3/library/zipfile.html).
 Use this if you wish to inspect or create wheels in your code.

-For a quick look, see example on the right, which packages wheelfile module itself into a wheel 🤸.
+For a quick look, see the example on the right, which packages the wheelfile module itself into a wheel 🤸.

 #### What's the difference between this and [wheel](https://pypi.org/project/wheel/)?